mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 add action=drop chain=forward comment="defconf: drop all from WAN not DSTNATed" connection-nat-state=!dstnat connection-state=new in-interface-list=WAN
 ```

-And this is how they would look in terraform code:
+In order to import this ruleset in terraform, there would be a lot of import blocks or commands to run.
+Given that I currently don't have internet connectivity anyway, it will be much quicker and easier to just delete all firewall rules and then re-create them from terraform.
+Here is how those would look like:

 ```terraform
 resource "routeros_ip_firewall_filter" "accept_established_related_untracked" {